 rule_filesyet, so the lines are commented out and start with a

 scrape_configspart we have defined our first exporter.
 It is Prometheus that monitors itself.
-As we want to have more precise information about the state of our Prometheus server we reduced the
+As we want to have more precise information about the state of our Prometheus Instance we reduced the

 scrape_intervalto 5 seconds for this job.
 The parameters

 targetsdetermine where the exporters are running.
-In our case it is the same server, so we use
+In our case it is the same Instance, so we use

 localhostand the port